 2.1.7 A concrete example via the Fourier series

 This has become quite abstract.
 I keep making assumptions about the functions \(y_n\), their linear independence, and their seeming ability to represent fairly arbitrary functions.
-Before I show this can all be justified (at least in a large range of cases) lets revisit an example which you have actually seen before.
+Let’s re-visit an example we saw in the last chapter, in this context to get a handle on it.

 The boundary conditions in the problem at hand meant we couldn’t have the \(\sin\) parts of the Fourier series.
 But that places a restriction on \(g(x)\).
 We have proposed it can be represented as a sum of cosines, but that means that it must satisfy the boundary conditions itself: \(\dds{g}{x} = 0\) on \(x=0,L\).